-with such instruments as their underlying) that could affect risk alignment mechanisms and, more generally, the pursuit of the aims of the Provisions.
+Key personnel are required to follow the existing procedure - revised as appropriate to reflect the most recent update to the Supervisory Provisions - to disclose transactions and financial investments involving financial instruments issued by companies of the Banking Group or by the Parent Company of the Assicurazioni Generali Group (including derivatives with such instruments as their underlying) that could affect risk alignment mechanisms and, more generally, the pursuit of the aims of the Provisions.

-4.2.5 Principle of Propriety and the Containment of Reputational Risks
+5.2.5 Principle of Propriety and the Containment of Reputational Risks

 With specific regard to distribution networks, remuneration and incentive systems are inspired by criteria of diligence, transparency and correctness in relations with customers, containment of legal and reputational risks, customer protection and retention and observance of any applicable self-governance rules, in accordance with transparency provisions.
-In particular, to this end the Banca Generali Group formulates a Remuneration Policy consistent with the foregoing, using specific formal, quantifiable and verifiable rules and indicators (such as the number of complaints), which affect the right to receive the incentive component of remuneration.
+In particular, to this end the Banca Generali Group formulates a Remuneration Policy consistent with the foregoing, using specific formal, quantifiable and verifiable rules and indicators (such as the number of complaints, the fulfilment of the anti-money laundering obligations, the completion of the remediation required by the control functions, the provision of training courses, etc.), which affect the right to receive the incentive component of remuneration.

-4.3 Short-term incentives
+5.3 Short-term incentives

-4.3.1 Balanced Scorecards and Management by Objectives
+5.3.1 Balanced Scorecards and Management by Objectives